Zoom Integration setup

 Zoom Category - Enter one or more categories for Zoom meeting recordings.
 Begin typing to search and select from existing categories using the auto-complete dropdown.
 Multiple categories are supported.

 Different categories may be selected for meeting recordings and webinar recordings.
-To publish Zoom Recordings to a Learning Management System (LMS) category, see Publishing Zoom Recordings to LMS Categories.
+To publish Zoom recordings to an LMS category, see our article Zoom Integration - Publish Zoom recordings to LMS categories.

 Zoom Webinar Category - Enter one or more categories for Zoom Webinars.
 These recordings will be assigned to all selected categories.
 Auto-complete is available, and existing categories will remain visible as you type.